 The more planning you do before your babies are born, the better.
 While you are pregnant, it's a good idea to anticipate potential stress by simplifying your lifestyle and organising the house and your finances.

 Each baby will need their own cot and car seat.
 There are prams available for multiple babies, and a baby sling or pouch can help you carry more than one baby at once.
 You could also consider buying a change table and baby bath, but these are not essential.

 Make sure all the baby equipment you buy complies with Australian standards, including any second-hand equipment you may be given.
 For more information on safe baby equipment, visit Product Safety Australia.

 You will need a good supply of nappies — about 6 to 8 nappies per day for each baby.
 Make sure you have plenty of clothes so you always have some spare.
-Buy baby suits, cotton singlets, cardigans, bootees or socks, muslin wraps and blankets.
+You'll need baby suits, cotton singlets, cardigans, bootees or socks, muslin wraps and blankets.

 To help with the costs of raising multiple babies, the Australian Government pays a Multiple Birth Allowance for families who receive Family Tax Benefit Part A. For more information, visit Services Australia.

 It's a good idea to set up your home so you have easy access to spare clothes, nappies, wipes and feeding equipment in the rooms where you will spend time with the babies.